-In fact, the industry itself provides the best care for those who need it the most.
-And there many patients who welcome having the industry there, because without this industry, many would be without the support and care they so desperately need.
+The industry itself provides the best care for those who need it the most.
+And there many patients who welcome having the industry there, because, without this industry, many would be without the support and care they so desperately need.

-But there are some myths that don’t seem to go away.
+But some myths don’t seem to go away.
 And it deters people from wanting to work in this industry.

-What this article aims to do is to debunk 4 of the most common myths that is associated with working in health and social care:
+What this article aims to do is to debunk 4 of the most common myths that are associated with careers in healthcare and social care:

 1. Little Job Satisfaction

-Working in health and social care is extremely challenging.
+Having a career in healthcare & social care is extremely challenging.
 Those who work in this sector will have encountered difficult patients and would have had confrontations with the patient’s family members.
 And all these workers are trying to do is provide the best possible care.

 It would be easy to conclude that there is little job satisfaction since it can feel like you’re not being appreciated for what you do.

-Fortunately, the industry has taken this into consideration.
+Fortunately, the industry has considered this.
 Now, it is in the sector’s care policy to ensure staff are not mistreated or disrespected.

-And carers also have a right to report any customer/patient who are showing inappropriate behaviour towards them.
+And carers also have a right to report any customer/patient who is showing inappropriate behavior towards them.
 So measures are in place to ensure your time and effort is being fully appreciated.

-There is intense satisfaction in helping someone successfully overcome their challenges on a daily basis.
+There is intense satisfaction in helping someone successfully overcome their challenges daily.

 2. Low Pay

-This is another myth that regular comes ups time and time again.
+This is another myth that regularly comes up time and time again regarding careers in healthcare.
 But this myth can be easily dismissed.